Embedding binary data in METS

 A <binData>

-element as described above can appear in each of the following contexts.
+element, as described above, can appear in each of the following contexts:

-Context 1: The <mdWrap>
+Context 1: In the <mdWrap>

 The <binData>